 When picking up advice from the web it's always important to know the commercial interests of those giving it.
 Particularly on investment matters.

-Sharesoc is a sister organisation of UKSA, with a greater focus on the skilled private investor and active campaigning on specific corporate misdemeanours.
+Sharesoc is another organisation that promotes individual shareholding, but with a greater focus on the skilled private investor and active campaigning in connection with specific corporate misdemeanours.

 HM Revenue and Customs (HMRC) is the horse's mouth for any tax regulations.